khoanmtk/python-mini-tool/README.md

 # python-mini-tool
-Content some of my small tool write in python
+Some of small tool that writed in python